rubiefawn/remedy/core.md

 This active skill represents the inventive understanding of the construction of items, magical or mundane.
 Craft Item can be used to build a device from scratch, salvage useful materials, or upgrade an existing item.

 #### Craft Spell
-This active skill represents the knowlege and comprehension of the arcane.
+This active skill represents the knowledge and comprehension of the arcane.
 Craft Spell can be used to identify a magical effect, alter an existing spell, or create a new spell.

 #### Heal
-This active skill represents the steady hand and medical knowlege required to properly treat an ailment.
+This active skill represents the steady hand and medical knowledge required to properly treat an ailment.
 Heal can be used to stitch up a laceration, identify a disease, or to administer the correct antidote for a poison.

 #### Navigate
 This active skill represents the spatial awareness and memory used when traveling safely.
 Navigate can be used to draw or understand a map, pilot a ship, or find a safe shortcut through treacherous terrain.